 5 Characteristics of a Strong Precious Metals Recovery Program

 Change is the only constant for businesses and engineers involved in the manufacturing of new technology.
-Our world is evolving with new equipment and behind most are an array of elements such as printed circuit board assemblies and connectors.
-As these devices change, so do the inner-workings and the elements they’re made of.
+Our world is evolving with new technologies and behind most are an array of elements such as printed circuit board assemblies and connectors.
+As these devices change, so do the inner-workings and the elements they are made of.